idsia-robotics/navground/docs/reference/sim/yaml/samplers.rst

      # uses $dynamicRef: "#T"
      # ...

-Other schemas, when referring to the sampler schema, they should define  ``T``
+Other schemas, when referring to the sampler schema, should define  ``T``

 .. code-block:: yaml